alokhovi/BRILDAQW-niVISA/README.md

 # BRILDAQ niVisa

-Interface API  to programe instruments supporting NI VISA protocol
+API for programming tools that support the NI VISA protocol